aswin-asokan/aswin-asokan/README.md

 # Hi I'm Aswin Asokan 👋

 Hi there!
 I'm an aspiring application developer who loves finding creative solutions to problems.
-I have completed my diploma in computer engineering from [Government Polytechnic College Kalamassery](https://learn.gptckalamassery.ac.in/).
-Currently I'm improving myself by learning more about full stack web development and application development using Flutter.
+I have completed my diploma in computer engineering from Government Polytechnic College Kalamassery.
+Currently I'm pursuing Btech in Computer Science and Engineering from Mar Athanasius College of Engineering Kothamangalam.

 **Languages and Tools :**